[Please Leave Comments and Suggestions for Revisions]

+IV.
 Load attribute data

 Key concept: Attribute data are digitized descriptions of geographic places.
-Examples of attributes include things like the total population of a county (polygon), the speed limit along a segment of road (line), or the temperature at a given time at a weather station (point).
+Examples of attributes include things like the total population of a county (polygon), the speed limit along a section of road (line), or the temperature at a given time at a weather station (point).
 Attribute data can be numeric or text.
 The list of possible attributes about the world is infinite.
 In this exercise we employ attribute data taken from the U.S. Census of Population about all counties in the Great Plains states.

-The State and County attributes indicate the location that each row represents.
-The column headings across the top indicate what information about those places is available in this dataset.
+The State and County attributes correspond to the location that each row represents.
+The column headings (or variable names) across the top indicate what information about those places is available in this dataset.
 Individual cells contain numerical or textual data.
 This selection of data from the 1930 US Census includes information about

 - total population